 The CDBG-DR grant will be administered by DED, through procurement contracts, or through subrecipients in compliance with all applicable laws and regulations.
 The State of Nebraska recognizes that it maintains ultimate responsibility for ensuring that grant management and distribution meets all CDBG-DR requirements, including grant administration implemented by third party entities.
-Grant administration will begin after HUD makes the required certifications and approves the Action Plan.
-Upon Action Plan approval, HUD will obligate the funds to the State of Nebraska.
+HUD obligated the funds to the State of Nebraska after the Initial Action Plan and certifications were approved in 2021.

-6.1.1 GRANT MANAGEMENT CAPACITY
+6.2 GRANT MANAGEMENT CAPACITY